summerinthecity/heatwavemap/doc/report.md

-# Used software
+# <a id="used-software">Used software</a>

-This page lists the (open source) GIS software I considerd for use in this project.
+This page lists the (open source) GIS software I used in this project.
 The criteria were that it should be freely available with a permissive license.
 This allows me to easily share our work without having to worry about expensive licenses or vendor lock-in (ArcGIS and windows-only sollutions).
 Also, if necessary, we can run the scripts on a supercomputer to speed up the calculations if they are too slow.

 ## Proj.4
 website: [http://trac.osgeo.org/proj/](http://trac.osgeo.org/proj/)